postmates/triton-python/README.md

 To allow for writes that do not block, triton comes with `tritond`;
 a daemon that will spool Kinesis messages to local memory and write those messages to Kinesis asynchronously.
 Writes via this pathway block for approximately 0.1 ms.
-The `tritond` spools messages to memory and writes all recieved messages to Kinesis every 100 ms.
+The `tritond` spools messages to memory and writes all received messages to Kinesis every 100 ms.
 It is important to note that using this non-blocking pathway eliminates the guarantee that data will be written to Kinesis.